8 Fun Christmas Crafts to Do With Your Kids

 - Your carolers will be complete when you pull a sock hat onto each of your little characters.

-Felt Christmas Elves
+Christmas Bead Elves

 These little ornaments will be delightfully fun, not only for your kids to make, but to feature on your tree.
 And they are so much easier to make than you think!
+Especially around this time of year, you can get a bag full of different sized beads for really cheap in the craft section.
+We love taking advantage of any clearance craft items for projects such as this.

 - Pipe cleaners